SemTalkOnline/SemTalkOnline/Getting-Started-with-SemTalk.md

 ![Registration screen](./images/registrationScreen.PNG)

-If a user account does not exist, Registration can be performed if this function is enabled in the application.
+If a user account does not exist, Registration can proceed if this function is enabled.
 Demo users are able to register for testing purposes free of charge and will automatically be assigned the Editor role.
 Demo users should leave the Product Key entry empty.

-A more detailed explanation of the registration screen can be found here:
+A more detailed explanation of Registration can be found here:
 [Wiki Page: SemTalk-Registration](https://github.com/SemTalkOnline/SemTalkOnline/wiki/SemTalk-Registration)

 <hr>